City status in Indonesia

 Cities are divided into districts (Kecamatan, Distrik in Papua region, or Kemantren in Yogyakarta).

 Historical classification

-/municipality

 During the Dutch East Indies period, a city was governed as gemeente, or municipality, since the decentralisation law in 1903.
 The gemeente was a third-level subdivision, below residentie (residency) and gouvernement (governorate) or provincie (province).

 and

 The terms kota besar (big city), and kota kecil (small city or town), were used since the implementation of the Act Number 22 of 1948.
 Kota Besar was an urban equivalent of kabupaten (regency), which was the country's second level subdivision, just below province.
 Kota kecil, used for a small urban area, was the third-level division below regency and province.

 , , and

 According to the Act Number 18 of 1965, cities in Indonesia were classified into three: kotaraya (great city, first-level subdivision), kotamadya (medium city, second-level subdivision), and kotapraja (small city or town, third-level subdivision).
 Kotaraya is an equivalent of a province, kotamadya is an equivalent of a regency, while kotapraja is an equivalent of kecamatan (districts).
 Jakarta was the only city granted the kotaraya status, due to its function as the capital of Indonesia.

 The terms kotaraya and kotapraja had been abolished since 1974, and kotamadya was used for most of urban areas in Indonesia up to 1999.
-Jakarta continued to become the only urban area with a province status.
+Jakarta continued to be the only urban area with a province status.